wuzixiao/ARTS/Shares/Learning-Fp-with-F#.md

 Before going to that meetup, I knew a little bit about Haskell, but never use it to write a function more than 5 lines, and I never used F# before.
 Since I am on the boat of .net, it would be great if I can g some knowledgement of F# and use it in work hopefully.

 In the middle break of the meetup, I asked Sam how did you convince your manager to allow you to use F# in the project, as he mentioned it was a C# project.
-His answer is quite understandable, "very carefl
+His answer is quite understandable, "very carefully", he spent around 2 years to adv FP in his work and in the end he used it without any permission.
+What a brave man!

+It made
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEzMDE2NDczMiwxNjg4MDk5NTgxLC0yMD
-Y3Mjg5MzgzLDEwNjg5MDY4MDUsLTE2NTIxODk2NTBdfQ==
+eyJoaXN0b3J5IjpbLTEyMDczMzE4OTgsMTY4ODA5OTU4MSwtMj
+A2NzI4OTM4MywxMDY4OTA2ODA1LC0xNjUyMTg5NjUwXX0=
 -->